Limitations

 - Descriptor-format sense (response code 0x72).
 We always return fixed-format sense (0x70).
 Most initiators tolerate it; a few prefer descriptor format for richer error info.

 - Authenticated SendTargets discovery.
 Discovery sessions skip CHAP — anyone reaching the portal can list the public-anonymous IQNs.
-Per-customer IQNs (CHAP-protected targets) are not advertised in SendTargets, so this is enumeration of public catalog only, not customer activity.
+Per-customer IQNs (CHAP-protected targets) are not advertised in SendTargets, so this is enumeration of the public catalog only, not customer activity.

 - SECURITY PROTOCOL IN/OUT.
 No SCSI-level encryption negotiation. iSCSI-over-TLS on 3261 is the wire-encryption story; SED / encrypted-at-rest features in the host's SCSI layer aren't surfaced.